dustMason/pdb_openai/readme.md

 ## wtf

 This is an alias for `ask` with this prompt: `Explain how the program arrived at this state, including the cause of any errors.
-Be concise.`
+Be concise.` Add one or more `?` chars to the command to provide more context to the model.